Check Website Safety - Is This Website Safe?

-Website Safety Check - It doesn’t matter if you are using a mac or windows, iOS or Android, there is a strong chance of getting phished.
+Check Website Safety - It doesn’t matter if you are using a mac or windows, iOS or Android, there is a strong chance of getting phished.
 Do you want to stream videos on the internet without getting any malware?
 Or are you going to buy something online and not sure about entering your card details?
-You should know how to check a website is safe or not before you put yourself in trouble.
+You should know how to check whether a website is safe or not before you put yourself in trouble.

 It is good to be cautious and vital to check if a website is safe before sharing any personal information like credit card numbers, passwords, addresses, etc. We have tailored a few quick steps which act as a helping hand to verify the trustworthiness of a website.

 This technology examines billions of URLs daily looking for unsafe websites.
 These in-built tools in the browser can stop annoying pop-ups, block unsafe flash content, sends 'Don't Track' requests to the websites, etc.